HoustonPanda/udacity_navigation/Report.md

 The learning process lasts n_episodes.
 A memory is used to save all the steps in each episode.
 The local_network is updated every N steps and the target_network is soft-updated based on the local-network weight.

+### Hyper parameters

+LR = 1e-3   # this the the learning rate for the deep q network.

+BUFFER_SIZE = int(1e6)   # this is the size for the replay memory.

+UPDATE_CYCLE = 8         # the weight is trained every 8 steps.

+batch_size = 64          # the batch size for each training of the deep q network.

+GAMMA = 0.99             # reward decay factor.

+TAU = 1e-3               # soft_update parameter, the portion of new local_parameters are updated to target parameters.

 ### Results

 Follow the instructions in `Navigation_solution.ipynb` to train the agent!
 After 4000 episodes, the average score is about 13.2.